 a survivor member’s account.

-These accounts will be adjusted by any debits for any Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and for any Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.
-These accounts are currently increased each April in line with the Consumer Prices Index (CPI).
+These accounts will be adjusted due to any Pension Sharing Order or qualifying agreement in Scotland (following a divorce or dissolution of a civil partnership) and due to any Annual Allowance tax charge that you have asked the Scheme to pay on your behalf.
+These accounts are increased each April in line with the cost of living (as currently measured by the Consumer Prices Index (CPI)).
 A deferred refund account will not be adjusted in these ways.

 Pensionable pay